Canis ISSN: 2398-2942

 - Many endocrinologic disorders, endogenous and iatrogenic, result in muscle and likely peripheral nerve disease.

-- In most affected cats with systemic disease, muscle involvement may be an incidental finding or may be subclinical.
+- In most affected dogs with systemic disease, muscle involvement may be an incidental finding or may be subclinical.
 In other cases, muscle weakness or stiffness may be the presenting clinical sign and lead to the diagnosis of an underlying endocrine, metabolic, infectious or neoplastic disorder.

 Specific systemic diseases causing neuromuscular weakness